Olivia Hamilton (actress): Personal life

 Hamilton is of Scottish-Irish ancestry and married to American filmmaker Damien Chazelle.
 The couple announced their engagement on October 9, 2017, and married on September 22, 2018, in Malibu, California.
 The two have a son who was born in November 2019.
 Their second child was born in December 2022.

 Career expansion

 In December 2022, Hamilton and Chazelle signed a first-look deal with Paramount Pictures.
-This deal includes the upcoming release of an untitled film that will be directed by Chazelle, and will be produced by the couple through their Wild Chickens banner.
-They are also producing multiple films at the studio, including Heart of the Beast.
+This deal includes the upcoming release of an untitled film that is being written and directed by Chazelle, and produced by the couple through their Wild Chickens banner.
+They are also producing multiple films at the studio, including Heart of the Beast (2026).